kitodo/kitodo-production/README.md

 #### Javadoc is graceful
 The configuration of the Javadoc-plugin is set to be graceful.
 The config tells Javadoc not to stop if there is an error and not to fail if there was one.
-This gives the developer the chance to generate "incorrect" Javadocs which also includes Javadocs that are incomplete.
+This gives the developer the chance to generate "incorrect" Javadocs which also includes Javadocs that are incomplete (for example because of missing docs for a parameter of a function).

-Changing these parameters may result in Javadocs of a higher quality as lots of documentation is requested but also may result in no documentation at all because the compilation just stops.
+Changing these parameters may result in Javadocs of a higher quality as lots of documentation is requested but also may result in no documentation at all because the compilation just stops because of bad or insufficient Javadoc comments.

 ```xml
 <configuration>